mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/quick-start/index.md

 ```
 Alternatively, you can install pxc from [the DC/OS web interface].

 Once the install command is triggered, the service will deploy with a default configuration.
 You can monitor its deployment via the Services tab of the DC/OS web interface.
-Mentioned below is the complete list of DCOS Pxc Commands Available:
+Mentioned below is the complete list of DC/OS PXC Commands Available:

 1. List IDs of all available configurations